 Technical Overview of AAAA Records

-DNS is the hierarchical system responsible for translating human-readable domain names into IP addresses that computers use to identify each other on the network.
-While A records handle 32-bit IPv4 addresses, AAAA records handle 128-bit IPv6 addresses, allowing for a vastly larger address space.
+DNS is the system that translates domain names (the human-readable stuff) into IP addresses (what computers actually use to find each other).
+A records handle 32-bit IPv4 addresses, but AAAA records handle 128-bit IPv6 addresses.
+That means way more addresses are available.

 Structure and Format

-In DNS zone files, an AAAA record is represented as follows:
+In DNS zone files, an AAAA record looks like this:

 example.com.
 3600 IN AAAA 2001:0db8:85a3:0000:0000:8a2e:0370:7334